PracHub

 NoneML System Design

-Discuss how you would design a service that:
+Design a service that:

-• accepts low-latency inference requests,
+• accepts low-latency inference requests over an online API,

 • batches compatible requests together,